Darkempire78/Raid-Protect-Discord-Bot/README.md

 Install all dependencies:

 * `pip install -r requirements.txt`
-* Then put your Discord token that can be found in the Discord's developers portal inside `config.example.json`(don't do anything else)
+* Then put your Discord token that can be found in the Discord's developers portal inside `config.example.json` (do not change anything else)
 * Rename it to `config.json`
 * This bot have to use the "server members intent", so you have to enable it in the Discord's developers portal